-This blog originally appeared on the MDM website on May 14, 2019.
+This blog originally appeared on the MDM.com.

 When was the last time you went shopping for something intangible?
 Where instead of being able to pick up and hold a product in your hand to be sure it was “right,” you had to imagine it?
 Maybe it was playing “store” with friends, opening an imaginary restaurant (a favorite pastime of my daughter).